whois-api-llc/ProfessionalServices/scripts/NRD2/rtds/README.md

-# NRD Stream Dashboard
+# NRD Stream Monitor

-`nrd_stream_dashboard.py` is a terminal dashboard and file writer for the WHOISXMLAPI Newly Registered Domains (NRD) WebSocket stream.
+`nrd_stream_dashboard.py` is a monitoring dashboard and file writer for the WHOISXMLAPI Newly Registered Domains (NRD) WebSocket stream.

 It authenticates to the NRD Ultimate WebSocket endpoint, continuously receives newline-delimited JSON records, shows live operational health in the terminal, and writes **only `added` records** to a CSV file or newline-delimited JSON (NDJSON) file.